Tuesday, September 20, 2011

 HEAD-GEAR

 I never wrote my post Ramadan thoughts because then it would mean it was over.
 A blessed month is time for house cleaning.
-I rearranged my lists of things to do that I haven't done and reorganized my boots according to the probability of slipping and falling in preparation for November snow.
+I rearranged my lists of things to do that I have not done and reorganized my boots according to the probability of slipping and falling in preparation for November snow.

 These are ideas about places I've had and emphasizing that I feel displaced from them and probably replaced by another introverted foreigner who wanders the streets and befriends cafe waiters.
 They are an easy target because they always work in the same place and I always know where to find them, and I have never been one so I can't gauge how creepy it is.
 The recent place where I used to take up space is still there, maybe two sizes too small for me now.